Show All Answers

 The plaque recognizes Naperville homes and buildings considered architecturally and/or historically important to Naperville.
 It identifies structures that are significant to Naperville's history through the integrity of their location, architecture, materials and historical association.

-The Innovation Gateway's construction is funding dependent, and we plan to break ground in 2022.
+The Birck Family Innovation Gateway's construction is funding dependent, and we plan to break ground in 2022.

 For information on admission fees and hours, please view the admissions and hours.

 Naper Settlement is located at the corner of Aurora Avenue and Webster Street at the south end of downtown Naperville, which is just 28 miles west of Chicago.
 The address is: 523 S Webster Street Naperville, IL 60540

 Yes.
 The lower level of the Century Memorial Chapel holds 80 to 85 people, and the tavern in the Pre-Emption House holds 44 people.

 Unvarnished: Housing Discrimination in the Northern and Western United States is a free online exhibit examining the history of residential segregation in America by spotlighting six communities from California to Connecticut and placing their histories within a national context.
 Visitors will learn how the large-scale system of housing discrimination based on exclusionary practices defined by race, ethnicity, or religion intensified in the 1890s and over much of the twentieth century.
 The exhibit features articles, videos, expert interviews, oral histories, primary documents, and photographs that showcase how informal localized systems of segregation became national policy and were sustained over time, culminating in the mid-twentieth century Fair Housing Movement.